 Best Overall Smartphone: Apple iPhone 12

-The Apple iPhone 12 is not the most capable smartphone right now — heck, it’s not even the most capable iPhone right now — but it tops this list because it’s the best purchase option for most people.
+The Apple iPhone 12 is definitely not the most capable smartphone right now — heck, it’s not even the most capable iPhone right now — but it tops this list because it’s the best purchase option for most people.
 Of course, phone enthusiasts would prefer the iPhone 12 Pro for its superior zooming capabilities or something like a Samsung Galaxy S21 Ultra for that bleeding-edge 120Hz display and a much longer list of features.
 But for the average consumer, those extras likely do not justify paying an extra several hundred dollars.

 If you want to look at just the Android ecosystem, here are the best Android smartphones.